Power Shower Installation Cost

 What the Job Entails

-This article is part of our series into bathroom, plumbing and electrical prices you can expect to be charged for work in the UK.
+This article is part of our series on bathroom, plumbing and electrical prices you can expect to be charged for work in the UK.
 A power shower uses both hot and cold water, plus an electrical pump to increase the water flow.
-This gives you more control over temperature and water pressure.
-Whereas an electric shower is usually just fed by cold water, which is then heated by a coil internally.
+This gives you more control over temperature and water pressure, whereas an electric shower is usually just fed by cold water, which is then heated by a coil internally.
 Electric showers often suffer from lower water pressure as there’s no pump in the system so they rely 100% on the mains water pressure.

-Manual controls are the norm for most power shower installations, you can of course get automatic controls, but these are more expensive, though are easier to use, just set the desired temperature and they will automatically adjust the so the temperature stays constant.
+Manual controls are the norm for most power shower installations.
+For a bit more expense, you can of course get automatic controls, which are easier to use — just set the desired temperature and they automatically adjust to keep the temperature constant.
 The type of power shower system that will best suit your home depends on your hot water system, specifically whether the hot water is used solely for the bathroom or is shared with other people at the same time.
-The most common reason for installing a power shower is unsurprisingly, poor flow rate.
+The most common reason for installing a power shower is, unsurprisingly, poor flow rate.

-Power showers are secured to the wall and connected to the main consumer unit.
-It is vital that the power shower has its own direct connection to the consumer unit (fuse box) and not just connected to an existing circuit for safety reasons.
-Usually a ceiling mounted cord switch is fitted so you can cut power to the shower unit from the bathroom (In accordance with BS7671, the wiring regulations and part P of the building regulations state that a means of electrical isolation is required for all electrical showers.
+Power showers are secured to the wall and connected to the main consumer unit (fuse box).
+It is vital that the power shower has its own direct connection to the consumer unit and not just connected to an existing circuit for safety reasons.
+Usually a ceiling mounted cord switch is fitted so you can cut power to the shower unit from the bathroom (in accordance with BS7671, the wiring regulations and part P of the building regulations state that a means of electrical isolation is required for all electrical showers).
+This is normally via a ceiling mounted double pole isolation switch, which must not be reachable whilst using the shower.
+These isolation switches need to be installed by a qualified electrical engineer.

 Electric showers are very efficient in terms of water heating, as they only heat the water which is used.
-Plus, the flow rates are generally lower.
-Whereas pump-assisted power showers have to use water from a domestic hot water tank heated by the household boiler (or directly from a condensing boiler).
-In terms of energy consumption, a power shower which uses modern gas central heating boiler is very efficient, though an efficient electric shower is still slightly more economical, but the difference is running costs is hardly worth mentioning.
+Plus, the flow rates are generally lower, whereas pump-assisted power showers have to use water from a domestic hot water tank heated by the household boiler (or directly from a condensing boiler).
+In terms of energy consumption, a power shower which uses a modern gas central heating boiler is very efficient, though an efficient electric shower is still slightly more economical.
+Still, the difference in running costs is hardly worth mentioning.

 Be wary of those recommending booster pumps to enhance water pressure.
 A shower booster pump may only be used on a gravity fed system where the supply to the pump comes from a header tank (usually in the loft).
 It is in contravention of Water Bye Laws to try and increase the pressure of a system directly fed from the rising main.